TIBHannover/diaspora/wp1/README.md

-# diaspora
-Digital Approaches for the Synthesis of Poorly Accessible Biodiversity Information (BacDive &amp; Semantics)
+# WP3: Extending the database through inference of phenotypic data from bacterial genomes sequences